Dial-A-Mattress Franchise Corp. v. Anthony Page: Court of appeals ruling and reasoning

 From the start, the court noted that Dial–A–Mattress could not claim trademark rights in the word “mattress” used solely to identify its company or its product.
 It further stated that protection would not be available if the word was used for these purposes with a spelling variation that did not change the generic significance for the buyer, such as “MATTRES.”

 The court then noted that a second comer may be enjoined from passing itself off as the first user and may be required to take steps to distinguish itself from the first user.

 Getting to the crux of the matter, the court stated that telephone numbers may be protected as trademarks, and a competitor's use of a confusingly similar telephone number may be enjoined as both trademark infringement and unfair competition, especially when companies doing significant business through telephone orders frequently promote their telephone numbers as a key identification of the source of their products.

-The court concluded by affirming the preliminary injunction and reasoned that although one company's use of a generic term does not preclude competitors to use the term for their own business purposes, it does not mean competitors may use the term to deceive the public with a confusingly similar use of that term.
+The court concluded by affirming the preliminary injunction and reasoned that although one company's use of a generic term does not preclude competitors from using the term for their own business purposes, it does not mean competitors may use the term to deceive the public with a confusingly similar use of that term.
 It stated that the District Court was clearly entitled to conclude that defendant's use of the telephone number 1–800–628–8737 was confusingly similar to plaintiff's telephone number 628–8737 in those area code regions in which plaintiff solicited telephone orders, especially in view of defendant's identification of its number as 1–800–MATTRESS after plaintiff had promoted identification of its number as (area code)-MATTRES.